apache/pekko/docs/src/main/paradox/stream/reactive-streams-interop.md

 ## Dependency

-To use Akka Streams, add the module to your project:
+To use Pekko Streams, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
-  bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
+  bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
   symbol1=PekkoVersion
   value1="$pekko.version$"
   group="org.apache.pekko"
-  artifact="akka-stream_$scala.binary.version$"
+  artifact="pekko-stream_$scala.binary.version$"
   version=PekkoVersion
 }

 <a id="reactive-streams-integration"></a>
 ## Overview

-Akka Streams implements the [Reactive Streams](https://www.reactive-streams.org/) standard for asynchronous stream processing with non-blocking back pressure.
+Pekko Streams implements the [Reactive Streams](https://www.reactive-streams.org/) standard for asynchronous stream processing with non-blocking back pressure.

 Since Java 9 the APIs of Reactive Streams has been included in the Java Standard library, under the  `java.util.concurrent.Flow` namespace.
 For Java 8 there is instead a separate Reactive Streams artifact with the same APIs in the package `org.reactivestreams`.

-Akka streams provides interoperability for both these two API versions, the Reactive Streams interfaces directly through factories on the regular `Source` and `Sink` APIs.
+Pekko streams provides interoperability for both these two API versions, the Reactive Streams interfaces directly through factories on the regular `Source` and `Sink` APIs.
 For the Java 9 and later built in interfaces there is a separate set of factories in
 @scala[`org.apache.pekko.stream.scaladsl.JavaFlowSupport`]@java[`org.apache.pekko.stream.javadsl.JavaFlowSupport`].